 If the employee is operating a company vehicle, but is not performing duties pertinent to their job, the employee is then liable.
 Lawsuits will thusly be made against the driver and compensation will be paid by their insurance company.Seeking Compensation

 If you have been involved in an accident involving a corporate vehicle and you have suffered a severe injury, seek legal assistance promptly.
-Hart & David is here to help you obtain the compensation you deserve.
+Hart David Carson is here to help you obtain the compensation you deserve.
 We represent our clients with aggressive negotiation, skilled courtroom prosecution, and deft analysis of each case.

 Our attorneys can help you claim compensation for the following: